starvagrant/toh/toh.markdown/arrival.md

 Characters: Dr. Creed, Persephone
 Tags: Fertilizer, Myths, Stories, Living Reality, Death of Reality, Impossibility
 Status: Annotated::Staging
-Synopsis: Creed at last comes face to face with the Goddess, who has been lightly observing and interveing in Creed's story.
+Synopsis: Creed at last comes face to face with the Goddess, who has been lightly observing and intervening in Creed's story.
 In particularly she discusses with him the death and rebirth of reality.
 After this discussion she offers Creed the secrets of this process (in exchange for his never being able to return) and near the end curiously transmutes into Mary, a different "Goddess" figure.
 The story ends when Creed rejects the ticket for his current life.
 -->
 Dr. Creed shielded his eyes from the pouring rain, and felt his shoes sink into a thick molasses of mud.
 They were now splattered, and the mud was clinging to him, a slow drip down, a thick disgusting goo.
 The rain pelted it hard but still it stuck, like an ink consuming confetti, a genetically engineered honey out of control, a black delicacy stuck to a desert flour, the corpse of a jellyfish not yet congealed.